siteleaf/siteleaf.com/index.markdown

   unpad: true
   image: "/uploads/home__launch.svg"
   body: |-
     We believe that content management shouldn’t be hard.
 That you should be able to host your website wherever you want.
 That websites should be able to outlive their CMS.
-Our tools should be simplified, not dumbed down.
+Our tools should be simplified, but never dumbed down.

-    Static sites are fast, secure, and keep visitors happy.
+    Static sites are faster, more secure, and keep visitors happy.
+In 2009, Amazon demonstrated that [every 100 milliseconds of latency resulted in a 1% loss in sales](http://www.fastcompany.com/1825005/how-one-second-could-cost-amazon-16-billion-sales).

-    Your content and code are completely portable, too, so you’ll never be locked into a CMS again.
-A fast, open web is a better web.
+    And unlike legacy CMSs like WordPress and Drupal, your website’s entire source code and content are completely portable, so you’ll never be locked into a service again.
+An Open Web is a better web.
 - title: What people say
   handle: love
   background: light-gray